How Successful People Reach Their Goals

 Published August 9, 2019

 Let's think about your personal goals for a sec.
 Where do you want to be in six months or a year?
 Maybe you want to lose 20 or 50 pounds, run a 10K, or cook dinner more often than ordering takeout.
-These are "outcome goals"—results or milestones we want to achieve down the road.
+These are "outcome goals"—results or milestones we want to hit down the road.
 Outcome goals give us direction and are a great motivator, but how do we actually make them happen?

 Setting mini goals